rcaelers/workrave/README.md

 - Ubuntu and Debian users: `sudo apt-get install workrave`
 - FreeBSD users: `pkg install workrave`

+## Licenses

+Workrave is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+Parts of the code is licensed under different licenses.
+See the [LICENSES](LICENSES.md) for more information.

 ## Troubleshooting

 ### Show timers applet in Cinnamon